Taxes and Surcharges

 EnSTransV – Energy and Electricity Tax Transparency Ordinance

 In the years 2013 and 2014, the EU Commission revised the rules on the admissibility of state subsidies.
 Thus, the legality of granting relief is linked to publication-, information- and transparency obligations which have been in effect since July 1st 2016.
+We support you in the timely reporting of the relevant relief cases.

 BesAR – Special equalisation scheme under the Renewable Energy Sources Act (EEG)